angl-dev/object-oriented-serializer/README.md

     animal = ChildObject(Animal, required=True, multiple=True)
 ```

-Use `deserialize_xml` to deserialize a XML file with the schema
+Use `deserialize_xml` to deserialize a XML file with a serializable class
 (`deserialize_json` and `deserialize_yaml` will be added later).
 This function
 takes three arguments, the first being a file-like object to deserialize from,
 the second being the root key, and the third being a factory function which
-can create serializable objects (could be the schema class itself).
+can create serializable objects (could be the serializable class itself).

 ```python
 from StringIO import StringIO